 One Potato, Two Potato

 Plain and unseasoned potatoes are safe for cats.
-However, once you add in the milk, sour cream, cheeses and other seasonings, that could spell digestive disaster for your cat.
+Set aside a small spoonful of potato for your cat before adding milk, sour cream, cheeses and other seasonings, that could spell digestive disaster for your cat.

 Not only do cranberries have health benefits for humans, they also are great for cats.
 If your cranberry sauce is not made with artificial sweeteners, loads of sugar and other harmful ingredients, let your cat enjoy a taste.
 Mix it in with some of his cat food and watch him go to town!

 Pumpkin can be beneficial to cats with digestive system disorders.
 High in fiber, unseasoned pumpkin is safe for your cat.
 But avoid giving him any pumpkin pie.
 The high sugar level and other artificial ingredients can be harmful to your cat.